Francesco Guicciardini: Guicciardini and Machiavelli on politics and history

 Guicciardini was friends with Niccolò Machiavelli; the two maintained a lively correspondence until the latter's death in 1527.
 Guicciardini had a somewhat higher social standing than his friend, but through their letters, a relaxed, comfortable relationship between the two emerges.
 James B. Atkinson and David Sices write, "Aware of their difference in class, Machiavelli nevertheless was not intimidated by Guicciardini's offices... or by his aristocratic connections.
 The two established their rapport because of mutual regard for each other's intellect."
 They discussed personal matters and political ideas and influenced each other's work.

 Guicciardini was critical of some of the ideas expressed by Machiavelli in his Discourses on Livy: "Guicciardini's principal objection to the theories which Machiavelli advanced in the Discourses was that Machiavelli put things 'too absolutely.'
 Guicciardini did not agree with Machiavelli's basic assumption that Rome could serve as a perfect norm."
 Both were innovative in their approach to history:"Machiavelli and Guicciardini are important transitional figures in the development of historical writing.
 The historical consciousness that becomes visible in their work is a significant rupture in our thinking about the past...
 Human agency was a central element in the historical thought of Machiavelli and Guicciardini, but they did not have a modern notion of individuality....
 They started to disentangle historiography from its rhetorical framework, and in Guicciardini's work we can observe the first traces of a critical historical method."

+Guicciardini wrote critical notes (Considerazioni) on many of the chapters of the Discourses on Livy.
+He objected to much of Machiavelli's advice, as he thought that many of his recommendations were too vicious, stating that:

+Violent remedies, though they make one safe from one aspect, yet from another ... involve all kinds of weaknesses.
+Hence the prince must take courage to use these extraordinary means when necessary, and should yet take care not to miss any chance which offers of establishing his cause with humanity, kindness, and rewards, not taking as an absolute rule what Machiavelli says, who was always extremely partial to extraordinary and violent methods.

 The following list contains alternative names used for Guicciardini's works in Italian and English: